1. Blog

 Projects

-DJ.Studio Home
+DJ.Studio Home Projects

-The project window is where you can manage all your DJ studio projects.
+The project window is where you can manage all your DJ.Studio projects.
 This lets you open your projects.
 It also lets you back up projects to a downloadable folder.
 This saves your project to a single folder containing all the tracks and information to automatically recreate your mix on another machine.

 Library